CTUAvastLab/Mill.jl/docs/src/manual/aggregation.md

 ### Concatenation

-To use a concatenation of two or more operators, one can use an `Aggregation` constructor:
+To use a concatenation of two or more operators, one can use the `Aggregation` constructor:

 ```@repl aggregation
 a = Aggregation(a_mean, a_max)